OpenOrienteering/mapper/course_design.md

 The Course Design symbol set contains the individual pictograms as well as symbols for the different sections which together form the control description sheet.
-The pictograms indicate the column of the control description sheet where they are to be used.
+The pictograms' names indicate the column of the control description sheet where they are to be used.

 The control description symbols are meant to be used with a grid of horizontal